-Purpose Time Access to information sources Typical information sources Importance of assumptions Type of assessment team Evaluations monitoring and research. , Information collected regularly throughout the operational period. access.
-Primary and secondary information gathered through selected informants, based on indicators, with a standardised and planned exercise generally conducted by the organisation's staff. other sources.
+Purpose Time Access to information sources Typical information sources Importance of assumptions Type of assessment team Evaluations, monitoring and research.
+Information collected regularly throughout the operational period.
+Full normal access.
+Primary and secondary information gathered through selected informants, based on indicators, with a standardised and planned exercise generally conducted by the organisation's staff.
+Medium: Assumptions based on indicators and informants, but these can be verified from other sources.
 Organisation staff during the normal activities development.